acheredn/alta/README.md

 <img src="https://github.com/acheredn/alta/blob/main/loopLogoTransparent.png" width="200">

 Welcome to Loop!
 This project was created as a part of Software Design and Development class (Fall 2023).
-If you want to learn more about the project, feel free to check out our pitch deck here.
+If you want to learn more about the project, feel free to check out [our pitch deck here](https://docs.google.com/presentation/d/1I4ZPFR0tH5jLC0tQIphFwFCdRPSYU3zqqOHcsWhmR14/edit?usp=sharing)

 ## Prerequisites